i-Chirag/MoviesCorrelation/README.md

+🎬 Movie Attributes Data Analysis
-This project is a data analysis of movie attributes, with a specific focus on finding correlations between different variables.
-The analysis is conducted using a Jupyter Notebook.
+This project analyzes various movie attributes to find correlations between different variables.
+The analysis is conducted using a Jupyter Notebook 📝.

-Key Features and Tools
-Libraries: The project utilizes a suite of powerful Python libraries for data science:
+📊 Data
+The dataset used for this project is loaded from a movies.csv file containing movie-related information 🎥.

+🛠 Tools & Libraries
-pandas for efficient data manipulation and analysis.
+pandas 🐼: for data manipulation and cleaning

+numpy 🔢: for numerical calculations

-seaborn and matplotlib for creating clear and insightful data visualizations.
+matplotlib & seaborn 📉📈: for creating insightful visualizations

-numpy for numerical operations.

-Data: The analysis is based on a dataset loaded from a movies.csv file.
+🔍 Analysis Overview

-Analysis: The notebook includes steps for data exploration, cleaning (handling missing values), and calculating correlations between movie variables.
+The notebook covers steps such as data exploration, handling missing values, and calculating correlations between movie features.

+📈 Visualizations
-Visualizations: The key findings are supported by a variety of plots, including scatter plots and a correlation matrix.
+The findings are supported by various plots, including scatter plots and a correlation matrix, to help visualize relationships between variables.

-Main Finding
+💡 Key Finding
-The core conclusion of the analysis is that "Votes and Budget has the Highest Coorelation to Gross Earning".
+The strongest correlation found is between Votes and Budget with Gross Earnings, indicating these variables most influence a movie’s financial success 💰.